Booking Terms & Conditions

 Clear Ears uses Square Payment Systems.
 All data is encrypted and meets Level 1 PCI Data Security Standards.
-Square Payment Systems complies with the Payment Card Industry Data Security Standard (PCI DSS) This enables secure and easy online, over the phone and in person payments.
+Square Payment Systems complies with the Payment Card Industry Data Security Standard (PCI DSS) This enables secure and easy online, over the phone and in person payments (at some clinics).
 Your credit card details are not stored.
 Our Nurses who will not hold cash at the clinic.
-Whilst we do require payment at time of booking, should you cancel your booking and not wish to rebook the appointment a reversal of your payment will be made within 5 working days subject to our cancellation policy.
+Whilst we do require payment at 48 hours prior to your appointment, should you cancel your booking and not wish to rebook the appointment a reversal of your payment will be made within 5 working days subject to our cancellation policy.
 (See below)

 All receipts or invoices from Clear Ears are electronic, and emailed to the email address you have supplied to us.
 If you would like to receive a hard copy of any receipt, this can be arranged on request and posted to your mailing address.

 Our Nurses spend time with you to educate about ear hygiene, assess and clean your ears.
 Assessment requires using gown, gloves and masks and cleaning of the examination room afterwards.
 For this reason Clear Ears does not provide any refunds.
 If you have no earwax or minimal earwax your will be provided with a fully transferable Voucher which entitles you, a friend or family member to one free service appointment, valid for 12 months from date of issue.

 We understand that sometimes you need to change your schedule and we ask that you: